IBIEM/community/README.md

 # IBIEM Communication

-1. Technical questions and discussion for the course should be posted to the [*Issues* part of the IBIEM/community repository](https://github.com/IBIEM/community/issues) on Github.
-Examples includes questions about R, Github, submitting assignments, problems with the IBIEM computing environment, and answers to your own questions.
+1. Technical questions and discussion for the course should be posted to the [*Issues* part of the IBIEM/community repository](https://github.com/IBIEM/community/issues) on GithubExamples includes questions about R, Github, submitting assignments, problems with the IBIEM computing environment, and answers to your own questions.
 Note that this is a public repository, so don't post anything you don't want the Internet to see, but also remember that if you have a technical question, you are probably not the only one.
+Eee [Posting an Issue](#posting-an-issue) below for details.
 2. Non-technical questions for the whole IBIEM Staff (Claudia, Glenda, Josh, Xin, Alex, Kristen, Eluka, Scott), should be sent to the *ibieminstructors* mailing list: [email address redacted].

 3. For questions directed at specific IBIEM Staff or private matters, email the relevant individual(s) directly.

 ## Posting an Issue
-To access *Issues* click on the *Issues* tab above (the one between *Code* and *Pull requests*, not the Issues link at the very top of the page.
-Or click [here](https://github.com/IBIEM/community/issues).
+To access *Issues* click [here](https://github.com/IBIEM/community/issues) or on the *Issues* tab above (the one between *Code* and *Pull requests*, not the Issues link at the very top of the page).

 To start a new thread, create a new issue.
 Tag your peers using their handle—@granek, for example—to get their attention.